Providing expert physiotherapy

 Classes are designed to meet specific needs of everyday life and sports.
 Invest in yourself.
 Pilates is an incredible exercise system that balances the body, strengthens and lengthens the muscles and focuses the mind.

-Bio-mechanical sports screening of individuals.
-We use a variety of functional movements & performance tests to identify limitations or asymmetries in individuals with no current pain or with known musculoskeletal problems.
+Bio-mechanical sports screening.
+We use a variety of functional movements & performance tests to identify limitations or asymmetries in individuals with no current pain or with known musculoskeletal issues.

 Sam Durnian BSc (HONS) MCSP HCPC MAACP